wfercanas/wfercanas.com/src/content/frontend/230623-using-bem-for-design-system-tokens.md

 ## Components

-In order to illustrate how do the tokens impact a component, lets see two `<Flag />` components where the color tokens are used:
+In order to illustrate how do the tokens impact a component, lets see two _Flag_ components where the color tokens are used:

 <figure>
 <img src="https://res.cloudinary.com/wfercanas/image/upload/v1706985280/wfercanas.com/articles/230623/components.webp">